aikaterna/discord.py-unofficial/README.md

 To install the library without full voice support, you can just run the following command:

 ```
-python3 -m pip install -U discord.py
+python3 -m pip install -U discord.py-unofficial
 ```

-Otherwise to get voice support you should run the following command:
+Otherwise to get voice support you should run the following command: (Not supported)

 ```
 python3 -m pip install -U discord.py[voice]
 ```

-To install the development version, do the following:
+To install the development version, do the following: (Not supported)

 ```
 python3 -m pip install -U https://github.com/Rapptz/discord.py/archive/master.zip#egg=discord.py[voice]